When you find out you have advanced breast cancer, called metastatic or stage IV cancer, you probably have a lot of questions. That's understandable.

-Surgery may also help if you have stubborn pain, a weak bone that needs to be stabilized, or another problem.
+Surgery may also help if you have pain that doesn't seem to go away, a weak bone that needs to be stabilized, or another problem.

 You can't get radiation therapy on a breast that's had radiation before.
 But you may need radiation to shrink tumors in other parts of your body.
 It can:

-Stop the cancer from growing and keep symptoms under control.
-You might, for example, get radiation on a tumor that presses on your backbone to make you more comfortable.
+- Stop the cancer from growing and keep symptoms under control.
+You might, for example, get radiation on a tumor that presses on your spine to make you more comfortable.